 “No, smartass.
 I mean when the wolves attacked your car.”

 “Nothing,” Haley answered, shrugging.
 “My car was covered in snow.
 I couldn’t see a damn thing through it.”

 Gordy studied her carefully, unsure of whether she was being completely honest with him.

 “Did you tell Dave that you saw a hairy hand and red eyes?”

 “Yes,” she admitted, wondering how in the hell he knew that without being there to hear the conversation.
-Mental telepathy was beginning to sound a lot less insane than it had when she’d thought it on the way there.
+Mental telepathy was beginning to sound a lot less insane than it had when she’d thought about it on the way there.
 Things were getting weirder and weirder by the second with this group of peculiar misfits.
 “The wolves were trying to get inside the car.
 The one outside the door must have stood on its hind legs and pressed a paw into the snow.
-Somehow, it managed to wipe away a swath of the snow on the window, and when it peeked inside, I saw its red eyes.”
+It wiped away a swath of the snow on the window, and when it peeked inside, I saw its red eyes.”